Babies – Daisy Ducks

 Home Corner is a comfortable home-from-home experience for the children.
 It allows them to create and act out their own stories using their own experiences from their home life.
 This area can also help them develop their social, communication and language skills.

-The Book Area is an important area in our baby room.
+The Reading Area is an important area in our baby room.
 Reading to young infants contributes hugely to the development of their brains.
 It also encourages them to enjoy reading, which helps as they develop.
 When you read to babies, it can also help with their speech development.

 We often dismiss children’s early doodles and scribbles, but actually they are ‘Mark-Making‘.
 This is the first step a child takes towards writing.
 As well as enabling a child to learn how to write, mark-making can benefit a child physically and also help to develop their imagination and creative skills.

 Sand & Water Play promotes physical development in young children.
 A child’s muscle skills develop as they squeeze, dig, pour, scoop and clean up.
 Hand-eye coordination and muscle control improve as children learn to manipulate sand accessories, as well as improving social skills whilst playing with other children.

 Sensory Play encourages processes within a child’s brain.
 It teaches them to solve problems using the senses; their eyes (sight), ears (sound), nose (smell), mouth (taste) and hands (touch).
 We have a range of treasure baskets full of different textures and scents, plus some sensory bottles that create different interesting sounds.

 In the first three months of eye development, new born babies can only focus about 8-12 inches from their face and they see only black, white and grey.
 Due to the fact that we accept children from the age of six weeks, we have created a Black & White Area to support this.

 Children can create and act out their own narratives using the Small World.
 This allows them to gain communication and language skills and can also encourage friendships by playing in small groups.
 This area is also our construction area, where children can use their imagination to create their own buildings.